• Turkish

 Course Objectives:

-The main purpose of this course is to understand how behavior differs from culture to culture.
+The main objective of the course is to understand how attitudes and behaviors change from culture to culture.

 Course Content:

-This course will be focused to examine the values, customs, morals and communication styles of cultural groups, with an emphasis on their implications for teaching.
-We will learn to interpret the communicative behavior of cultures and to explain how behavior differs from culture to culture.
+This course will focus on examining the values, customs, morals, and communication styles of cultural groups, emphasizing their implications for teaching.
+We will learn to interpret cultures' communicative behavior and explain how behavior differs from culture to culture.

 Course Methodology: